 Students will get 2 attempts on quizzes before they are required to keep their highest quiz score.
+Note taking is strongly encouraged for all subjects and becomes mandatory after a failed test

 Note taking is strongly encouraged for all subjects and becomes mandatory after a failed test attempt.